scimad/scimad.github.io/_posts/programming/js/2025-03-28-javascript-at-32.markdown

 categories: js
 ---

 Sure, looking back again at Javascript when 32 comes with some deep existential questions, career questions and what not!
 Well, "Take as much retries as you need to".
-Here's some Javascript for ya:
+Here's some Javascript for ya (taken straight from the refrences mentioned):

 - Surprisingly, JS is a single-threaded language.
 One can debate about what it means, but that's what MDN say.